 Certain census tracts from eligible LIHTC QAPs are identified by FHFA as High Opportunity Areas.
 These have a poverty rate that falls below 10% (for metropolitan areas) or below 15% (for non-metropolitan areas).
 A list of eligible LIHTC QAPs can be found here.
 A list of census tracts can be found using Freddie Mac’s Mission Map or on FHFA's website.

 - A census tract outside of an MSA as designated by the Office of Management and Budget (OMB); or

 - A census tract that is in an MSA, as designated by OMB, that is outside of the MSA’s Urbanized Areas as designated by the U.S. Department of Agriculture’s Rural-Urban Commuting Area (RUCA) Code #1, and outside of tracts with a housing density of over 64 housing units per square mile for USDA’s RUCA Code #2 (per 12 CFR 1282.1).

 Persistent Poverty Counties (PPC)

-Persistent Poverty Counties (PPC) are defined as a county in a rural area that has had 20% or more of its population living in poverty over the past 30 years, as measured by the most recent decennial censuses.
+PPC are defined as counties in rural areas that have had 20% or more of their population living in poverty over the past 30 years, as measured by the most recent decennial census data.

-Per the Internal Revenue Service, Opportunity Zones are economically-distressed communities where new investments, under certain conditions, may be eligible for preferential tax treatment.
-Localities qualify as Opportunity Zones if they have been nominated for that designation by a state, the District of Columbia, or a U.S. territory and that nomination has been certified by the Secretary of the U.S. Treasury via his delegation of authority to the Internal Revenue Service.
+Per the Internal Revenue Service, Opportunity Zones are economically distressed communities where new investments, under certain conditions, may be eligible for preferential tax treatment.
+Localities qualify as Opportunity Zones if they have been nominated for that designation by a state, the District of Columbia, or a U.S. territory and that nomination has been certified by the U.S. Secretary of the Treasury via their delegation of authority to the IRS.

-Some examples, as listed in the Social Bond Principals, of such an underserved population include:
+Some examples, as listed in the Social Bond Principals, of underserved populations include: